osigaud/bbrl/README.md

 # BBRL

-`bbrl`- A Flexible and Simple Library for Reinforcement Learning inspired from SaLinA
+`bbrl`- A Flexible and Simple Library for Reinforcement Learning deriving from SaLinA

 BBRL stands for "BlackBoard Reinforcement Learning".
 Initially, this library was a fork of [the SaLinA library](https://github.com/facebookresearch/salina).
 But SaLinA is a general model for sequential learning whereas BBRL is dedicated to RL, thus it focuses on a subset of SaLinA.